7 Facts Behind Arizona Bark Scorpion Myths

 What’s the truth?

 Scorpions mainly use their venom for hunting their prey.
 When dealing with something larger than themselves, they’ll use their tail in self-defense, but will typically attempt to hide or flee first.
+Unlike social insects like hornets or bees, scorpions have no “nest” to defend and gain nothing by picking a fight with a human.
+They are opportunistic hunters, not aggressive warriors, and would much rather save their energy—and their venom—for their next meal.

 Most scorpion stings occur when people accidentally brush up against the scorpion or step on it—not as the result of the scorpion going out of its way to sting someone.
+Because bark scorpions are nocturnal, they spend their nights seeking moisture and darkness.
+This often leads them into shoes, bedsheets, or damp towels.
+When a human reaches for that towel or slides their foot into a boot, the scorpion strikes out of a fear-based reflex, feeling trapped against your skin.

 #6.
 The larger the scorpion, the more deadly.